zboxfs/zbox-docs/docs/api/javascript.md

 // You can write string to file as well var written = await file.write('foo bar');

-// Don't forget to call finish() to make a version await file.finish();
+// Don't forget to call finish() to make a permanent version await file.finish();
 ```